-- Enbridge paid $63.1 million in property tax across Alberta for our pipelines and related facilities, such as terminals, storage facilities and pump stations;
+- Enbridge paid $64.5 million in property tax across Alberta for our pipelines and related facilities, such as terminals, storage facilities and pump stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Our Major Projects division’s capital expenditures in Alberta, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled more than $127.9 million;
+- Enbridge's capital expenditures in Alberta, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $357.9 million.

-- Our operating and administrative expenditures in Alberta, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $702.4 million;
+- Enbridge's operating and administrative expenditures in Alberta, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $1.23 billion.

-- Enbridge’s workforce included 3,959 Alberta-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 3,674 Alberta-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid more than $376.5 million in base salary to our Alberta-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $399.9 million in total wages to our Alberta-based permanent and temporary employees—much of that injected directly into the provincial economy.

-- Enbridge invested $5,237,400 in community-strengthening initiatives across Alberta—and supported numerous not-for-profit agencies in the province—aligned to our three focus areas of health and safety, environment, and community;
+- In 2022, through our Fueling Futures program, Enbridge invested $3,794,300 in community-strengthening initiatives across Alberta.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.